Free Scarf Crochet Pattern

 Do you love those patterns that can be used for anyone?
 Male or Female, young or not-as-young?!
 When I sat down to design the Fairbrook Scarf, I knew I wanted it to be classic, and unisex, where the colour choice could really make an impact.
-Best off all, the Faribrook Scarf works up quick too!
+Best off all, this free scarf crochet pattern works up quick too!

 Save It To Your Favorites